blacknred/full-twitterapp/README.md

   - followers feeds update batching.
 With every new status only the first 1000 followers will gets updates in their feeds immediantly.
     The rest will by batched by 1000 and put to async queue
   - schedulling(rabbitmq_delayed_message_exchange):
-    - every day statuses older than 30d go to postges(cold data)
+    - every day statuses older than 30d go to cold db with bulk inserts
     - every day user hard deleting
       - `userstodelete = zrange(`DELETEDUSERS`, now, -1 REV BYSCORE)`
       - `for uid in userstodelete pp.hrem(`USER:UID`)`